NuGet/docs.microsoft.com-nuget/blogpost/posts/2018-04-04-migrate-packages-config-to-package-reference.md

 ### Limitations

-Although we're working to bring the PackageReference goodness to all project types and to make all packages compatible with PackageReference, migration is presently limited to C++, JavaScript, and ASP.NET (.NET Framework) projects.
+Although we're working to bring the PackageReference goodness to all project types and to make all packages compatible with PackageReference, migration is not presently supported for C++, JavaScript, and ASP.NET (.NET Framework) projects.

 Also, some packages are [not fully compatible with PackageReference](https://docs.microsoft.com/en-us/nuget/reference/migrate-packages-config-to-package-reference#package-compatibility-issues).